blackdoor-specialteams/intertalk/README.md

 #### `id`

-An optionally included universally unique string (a [ruid](https://github.com/kag0/ruid) might be a good choice)to be used as an idempotent id.
+An optionally included universally unique string (a [ruid](https://github.com/kag0/ruid) might be a good choice) to be used as an idempotent id.
-This is used to prevent double sending, delivery and display of a message.
+This is used to prevent double sending, delivery, and display of a message.

+#### `room`

+The above message format is for direct messages.
+When a message is intended for a room rather than a set of users there are some slight changes.
+In a room message, the `to` field is absent, and a `room` field is required.
+The `room` field specifies which room this message was meant to be sent to.
+All other fields are the same.

 ### Endpoints